-Place four auction items with one auction form per person per section of tables (sections one, and two).
+Place five auction items with one auction form per person per section of tables (sections one, and two).

 It is important that sections one and two have ONLY one set of four items per person so that everyone has an opportunity to have their items in "prime time."

 Section three may have more than one set of four auction items.

 Look for signs in the holding area to help you understand which tables are in each section.
 Also, look for other helpful signs.

 Items sold are grouped by bidder number and held in the holding area until the end of the auction.

 We will be using a computer-based spreadsheet to track seller’s, bidder’s and items sold.
 This will hopefully speed up the process of checking out.

 Payment for sold fish and other items need to be in the form of cash, credit or check card(3% fee for card use).

 Professional type bags will be available for sale.

 Once auction begins there will be no access to the holding area with the exception of auction volunteers.
 Bidders, please respect this as it is difficult to keep things organized and running smoothly if people are running in and out and moving items around.